Improve Powerapps Performance

 Power Apps Syntax Concurrent( Formula1, Formula2 [, ...] )

-• Formula(s) – Required.
+• Formula(s) – It is the required parameter.
 Formulas to evaluate concurrently.
 You must supply at least two formulas.

 5. Use Components in Power apps It is recommended that an app does not contain more than 500 controls in one app.
 In order to reduce that we can use the components in the canvas apps.